-1. Direct staff to draft, for City Council consideration, a resolution of intention to adopt expanded or additional MFTE residential target areas focused on one or more of the following: - a.
+1. Receive a briefing and direct staff to draft, for City Council consideration, a resolution of intention to adopt expanded or additional MFTE residential target areas focused on one or more of the following: - a.
 High-density neighborhoods designated in the Olympia Comprehensive Plan, shown in cross-hatch in attached Future Land Use Map; - b.
 Areas designated as Urban Corridors in the Olympia Comprehensive Plan adjacent to the high-density neighborhoods, shown in red in attached Future Land Use Map; - c.
 The area designated as Urban Corridor adjacent to Harrison Avenue in the Kaiser-Harrison Opportunity Area in the Olympia Comprehensive Plan, shown in red at the far left side of the map in attached.
-2. Direct staff to provide additional specific information to assist the Committee in considering additional MFTE residential target areas.
-3. Recommend to City Council that no additional areas be designated as MFTE residential target areas.
+2. Receive a briefing and direct staff to provide additional specific information and refer back to the Land Use and Environment Committee for further consideration.
+3. Receive a briefing and direct staff to discontinue examination of additional areas for designation as MFTE residential target areas.